charlieschwabacher/peergroup/README.md

     assigned by the server and is ready to create and join rooms and send and receive message.

-  * `id` - a unique string identifying the peer, assigned by the peerign server after a connection has been established.
+  * `id` - a unique string identifying the peer, assigned by the peering server after a connection has been established.
+PeerGroup stores a secret key in local storage allowing a peer to reclaim the same id every time it connects to a GroupServer.

 ### Contributions